 - Temperature: Part of the environment point above but noteworthy on it’s own is making sure your sleeping environment is the optimum temperature for a good night’s sleep.
 I’m not just talking about the aircon temperature control either.
 Consider your bedding (winter vs summer; sheets, duvets & blankets), the ventilation (hot & stuffy; cold & damp), if it differs from what you need, try to change it.

 If you or your hubby snores through the night, it can seriously affect the quality of sleep that both of you are getting.
 And when the problem is left unaddressed, it can lead to needless arguments.

 Being a couple with jobs and kids is no easy task.
 You both need all the sleep you can get.
 If the snoring has been going on for a long time, it could be a symptom of sleep apnea.
 A neurologist should be able to look at your or your dear husband’s snoring patterns and recommend continuous positive airway pressure (CPAP) therapy using a ResMed CPAP machine.

 Obviously there are other factors to consider as well: exercise, diet, stimulation (tv/screentime), etc. but these are the top tips I use to try to get a good night’s sleep.
 If you would like more tips on how to sleep better, check out this post.

-If you have any ideas or tips you’d like to share, please comment below.
+If you have any ideas or tips you’d like to share on why the quality of sleep is important in your life, please comment below.

 Pin for later!